jundalisay/sp/content/en/research/mohammad/quran/sura-052.md

 <sup>46</sup> The Day when their ploys will avail them nothing; and they will not be helped.

-<sup>47</sup>For those who do wrong, there is a punishment besides that; but most of them do not
+<sup>47</sup>For those who do wrong, there is a punishment besides that.
+But most of them do not know.
-know.

-<sup>48</sup> So patiently await the decision of your Lord, for you are before Our Eyes; and proclaim the praises of your Lord when you arise.
+<sup>48</sup> So patiently await the decision of Enki, for you are before Our Eyes.
+Proclaim the praises of Enki when you arise.

 <sup>49</sup> Glorify Him during the night, and at the receding of the stars.